 Note: Pharmacists and trained pharmacy staff may administer and submit claims for COVID-19 vaccine doses to residents in LTC homes, retirement homes and other congregate settings under the direction of PHU.
 In addition, pharmacists and trained pharmacy staff may administer and submit claims for COVID-19 vaccine doses for staff, support workers, essential caregivers, volunteers, and contractors who are working within congregate settings when the pharmacist and trained pharmacy staff visits the home / congregate setting to administer vaccines to residents.
-All individuals receiving the vaccine must be eligible for their dose as per the requirements noted in the most recent EO Notice: Administration of Publicly Funded COVID-19 Vaccines in Ontario Pharmacies.
+All individuals receiving the vaccine must be eligible for their dose as per the requirements noted in the most recent EO Notice.